 Introduction

-Cannock Chase District Council, like most social landlords, considers what, if any, rent increases should be applied for its tenants each year.
+Cannock Chase District Council, like most social landlords, considers what, if any, rent increase should be applied for its tenants each year.
 The new rent is normally applied on the first Monday in April, until the last Monday of March the following year.

 - About the Rent Increase Process